 This swim trip was the culmination of six months of swims to mark my year of becoming 60 and to celebrate outdoor swimming in East Anglia.
-And a celebration that we have funding for swimming projects in the Brecks (read about in separate section)!
+And a celebration that there will be funding for swimming projects in the Brecks (read about in separate section)!

 I travelled around Breckland for nearly four days of swims in many lovely spots in rivers and lakes.
 I was joined by members of the area’s Outdoor Swimming in Breckland Facebook group and visitors from Fenland Inland Swimming Heros FB group.